 Traditional internet cables are usually buried to avoid damage to the cables, but the cables can be accidentally cut, and are more susceptible to extreme temperatures than fiber-optic cables are.

-You can expect decent browsing speeds from traditional cable internet, typically up to 100-500 Mbps, with upload speeds significantly slower than download speeds.
+You can expect decent browsing speeds from traditional cable internet.
+Often, you will see download speeds between 100-1000 Mbps with upload speeds significantly slower than download speeds.
 One of the biggest drawbacks of traditional cable internet is that you share your bandwidth with your neighbors, meaning the network runs slower if more people are trying to connect.

 Fiber internet uses fiber-optic cables made of small, flexible glass strands.
 Data travels through these cables as light, which enables much faster speeds and efficiency.
 Light travels faster and more reliably over distances, and carries more data than traditional copper internet cables.